yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 // If the user clicks on the login button you provide, call the login method: soomla::CCSoomlaProfile::getInstance()->login(
 	soomla::FACEBOOK,                     // Provider
-	loginReward,                          // Reward for logging in
-	&profileError                         // Used for error handling );

-// If you choose not to give a reward upon login, use this instead: soomla::CCSoomlaProfile::getInstance()->login(
-	soomla::FACEBOOK,                     // Provider
 	&profileError                         // Used for error handling );